zammad/zammad-admin-documentation/security-thirdparty/saml.rst

 ``https://zammadFQDN/auth/saml/callback``

 Zammad requests these attributes from the SAML IdP, these are not configurable.
-Each attribute should map to the correct SAML attribute via "Mappers" as needed, or equivielent mapping paradigm in other IdP systems.
+Each attribute should map to the correct SAML attribute via "Mappers" as needed, or equivalent mapping paradigm in other IdP systems.
 The specific attributes to map vary widely between SAML IdP systems, this requested attribute list can help align the SAML provided attributes with what Zammad expects to see.

 .. code-block:: html